merledu/porting-docs/renode.md

  (monitor) $zephyr?=@/path/to/zephyrproject/zephyr/samples/modules/tflite-micro/build/zephyr/zephyr.elf                ( give path of your  applicaton zephyr binary)
 (monitor) start @scripts/single-node/litex_vexriscv_zephyr.resc
 ```
-then the uart will open and show the output of the application.
+then the UART will open and show the output of the application.

 And Hurrah!
 Your TF-Lite Application is running on Litex Vexx RISC-V SoC under emulation env on RENODE